 Sorry, no salacious stories about sons killing their father and sleeping with their mother.
-But in Oedipus Rex, Sophocles had insights about Internet Marketing more than 2 millennia before the internet.
+But in Oedipus Rex, Sophocles had insights about Online Marketing more than 2 millennia before the internet.
 The play’s hero had a tragic flaw that plagues all of us.
-It is our Internet Marketing Oedipus Complex.
+It is our Confirmation Bias or Oedipus Complex.

 The Greek tragedy opens with Oedipus, the King, telling the people he knows the source of their pain.
 It turns out that he is the source of their pain.

 At some point, we all approach our internet visitors the same way Oedipus approached the Thebans.
 We are absolutely convinced we know why our website visitors have come and what they yearn for.
 But if we don’t continually test and challenge our assumptions, we are just as guilty as Oedipus.